ShaldonHe/Viewers/docs/README.md

 ![OHIF Viewer Screenshot](../assets/img/viewer.png)

-The Open Health Imaging Foundation intends to provide a simple general purpose DICOM Viewer which can be easily extended for specific uses.
+The IIAI Medical Lab intends to provide a simple general purpose DICOM Viewer which can be easily extended for specific uses.
 The primary purpose of the OHIF Viewer is to serve as a testing ground for the underlying packages and the [Cornerstone](https://cornerstonejs.org/) family of libraries.

 ## **Lesion Tracker**: An oncology-focused imaging application ([demo](http://lesiontracker.ohif.org/))